 Italian-born Carlo Pietro Giovanni Guglielmo Tebaldo Ponzi immigrated to Boston in 1903 as a broke 21-year-old.
 He fell in with fraudsters working at a Montreal bank that preyed on other Italian immigrants, did prison time for smuggling people across the US border, and corresponded with gangsters.

-His big break came after yet another failed venture–by chance, he opened a letter from a Spanish company inquiring about a catalogue he started that had gone bankrupt, and saw an international reply coupon was enclosed.
+His big break came after yet another failed venture–by chance, he opened a letter from a Spanish company inquiring about a catalog he started that had gone bankrupt and saw an international reply coupon was enclosed.
 Ponzi realized that the reply coupons, which were redeemed to pay the cost of international postage, could be bought cheaply in Italy given post-World War I inflation and then resold stateside.
-Ponzi made the audacious claim that he could double an investment in 90 days, and thus the first-ever Ponzi scheme was born.
+Ponzi made the audacious claim that he could double his investment in 90 days, and thus the first-ever Ponzi scheme was born.